johnpuddephatt/kent/src/pages/events.md

 ---
 layout: page
 title: Events
-subtitle: Browse and book tickets for our upcoming online events!
+subtitle: Browse and book tickets for our upcoming online events
-intro: Our online events aim to educate, inspire and enlighten.
+intro: .... and check back regularly for updates!
 icon: start
 ---
 <!--StartFragment-->